Statistical Rejection Sampling Improves Preference Optimization: Related Work

-Recent works have proposed theoretically-justified approaches to optimizing relative preferences without relying on RL~\citep{zhao2023slic,yuan2023rrhf,rafailov2023direct}.
+\paragraph{Preference Optimization} RLHF has been a popular approach in learning from human preference~\citep{touvron2023llama,stiennon2020learning}.
+Recent works have proposed alternative solutions to reinforcement learning~\citep{zhao2023slic,yuan2023rrhf,rafailov2023direct,dong2023raft,wang2023making,song2023preference}.
 By optimizing the model's compatibility with preference datasets under models such as the BT model, these methods fit on human or model ranked data pairs.
-SLiC~\citep{zhao2023slic} proposed to first train a pairwise reward-ranking model, then label pairs generated from supervised fine-tuning (SFT model using the reward model, finally train the model using a contrastive calibration loss~\citep{zhao2022calibrating} and a regularization fine-tuning loss.
-RRHF~\citep{yuan2023rrhf} assumes access to a list of responses and their reward values to the same input, and use a zero-margin likelihood contrastive loss.
-DPO~\citep{rafailov2023direct} fits a model directly on human preference data using BT model.
+SLiC~\citep{zhao2023slic} proposes a contrastive loss to fit on response pairs sampled from the SFT policy.
+Similarly, RRHF~\citep{yuan2023rrhf} uses a zero-margin likelihood contrastive loss on ranked list of responses.
+DPO~\citep{rafailov2023direct} fits a model directly on human preference data using the BT model.
 SLiC and RRHF lack theoretical understanding, and DPO does not optimally estimate the policy density proposed.
-To address the aforementioned issues, this work unifies the SLiC and DPO approaches from choice of loss perspective with theoretical understanding, and proposes an improved way of collecting preference pairs via statistical rejection sampling.
+Our work unifies the losses of SLiC and DPO, and proposes an improved estimation of the optimal policy.
+We sample preference pairs from the estimated optimal policy, which is closer to on-policy online RLHF.

-Statistical rejection sampling~\citep{neal2003slice} is a statistical approach used to generate samples from a target distribution using a proposal distribution.
-With the terminology ``rejection sampling'', \citet{bai2022training} propose to select highest top $k$ sampled candidates to collect human preference datasets.
-More recently, \citet{touvron2023llama} propose to use the same approach with PPO that shows to improve RLHF.
-Their reference to rejection sampling means to take the top $k$ best reward decoding sequences among the samples, which is not the same concept as those used in statistical world.
-In this work, we use the statistical rejection sampling from the statistical world and show the existing approach is a special case of our algorithm.
-We also provide the theoretical guarantees and show that the approach can deliver a MLE estimation for human preference data.
+\paragraph{Rejection Sampling} Statistical rejection sampling~\citep{neal2003slice} is a statistical approach used to generate samples from a target distribution.
+AnthropicHH~\citep{bai2022training} and ReST~\citep{gulcehre2023reinforced} refer to ``rejection sampling'' as selecting top $k$ sampled candidates for further tuning.
+Llama2~\citep{touvron2023llama} propose to use the same approach with PPO~\citep{schulman2017proximal} to improve RLHF.
+Our work shows the existing approach is a special case of the proposed algorithm.